robbevp/stimulus-transition/README.md

 </div>
 ```
 ### Initial transition
 If you want to run the transition when the element, you should add the `data-transition-initial-value`-attribute to the element.
-It's value isn't used.
+The value you enter is not used.
 ```HTML
 <div data-controller="transition"
      data-transition-initial-value